aterris/fb-meta-tags/readme.txt

 == License ==

-The WP-Orphanage plugin was developed by Eric Marden, and is provided with out warranty under the GPLv2 License.
+The FB Meta Tags plugin was developed by Eric Marden, and is provided with out warranty under the GPLv2 License.
 More info and other plugins at: http://xentek.net

 Copyright 2010  Andrew Terris and Eric Marden